 A second factor was the influence of Alexander Campbell's popular monthly magazines.
 On June 19-20, 1820, at Mount Pleasant, Ohio, Campbell engaged in a public debate against John Walker, a Presbyterian minister.
-The primary point of contention was infant baptism by sprinkling, the Presbyterian view, versus believer's baptism by immersion.
+The primary point of contention was infant baptism by sprinkling, the Presbyterian view, versus believer's baptism by immersion, a position held by Campbell.
 Not long afterward, an edition of the debate was prepared and published.
 The first 1,000 copies of the book sold quickly, and a second printing of 3,000 copies soon followed.
 As Campbell's biographer, Robert Richardson, explains, the public reaction to religious controversy in print did much to spur Campbell to consider the possibilities of leadership through publication:

 Having realized in publishing the Debate with Mr. Walker the power of the press to disseminate his view, as he was now in consequence often receiving letters of inquiry and solicitation for visits and preaching from many quarters, he began to think of issuing, in monthly parts, a work specially devoted to the interests of the proposed Reformation. . . .
 It was not until after he saw the effect of the debated into which he was reluctantly drawn with Mr. Walker that he began to take new views of his position, and to cherish, for the first time, the hope that something might be done upon a more extended scale to rouse the people from their spiritual lethargy.Campbell launched The Christian Baptist in 1823, and replaced it with The Millennial Harbinger in 1830.
 Not long after Campbell began publishing The Christian Baptist, he noticed that a growing number of his subscribers lived in the Tar Heel State.
 An item from a writer in North Carolina appeared in the pages of Campbell's journal as early as 1826.